ℹ️ The Auron SMS Server is now Auron Omni. Learn more here.

 Version property

-Return the version number of the SMS Component
+Returns the version number of the SMS Component.

 Example: